-Due to the nature of revocation requests and the need for efficiency, TrustFactory CAs and RAs shall provide automated mechanisms for requesting and authenticating revocation requests; for example, through an account on the Subscriber Management Portal.
+TrustFactory CAs and RAs shall provide automated mechanisms for requesting and authenticating revocation requests, such as the Subscriber Management Portal for subscribers and the secure API for RAs.
 RAs may also provide manual backup processes in the event that automated revocation methods are not possible.

-TrustFactory CAs and/or RAs will record each request for revocation and authenticate the source, taking appropriate action to revoke the Certificate if the request is authentic and approved.
+TrustFactory CAs and/or RAs will record and authenticate each request for revocation and revoke the Certificate if the request is authentic and approved.
 A revocation request to revoke a TrustFactory CA Certificate must be approved and by the TrustFactory PA.